-In addition and as described in this AIF, the Corporation is subject to certain covenants in the Arrangement Agreement that affect its ability to acquire and explore additional properties in a prescribed AOI in Nevada.
-The management, employees and directors of Pilot Gold have significant expertise, experience and history working in the State of Nevada.
+In addition and as described in this AIF, the Corporation is subject to certain covenants in the Arrangement Agreement and on the Turkish Properties that affect its ability to acquire and explore additional properties in a prescribed AOI in Nevada and Turkey respectively.
+The management, employees and directors of Pilot Gold have significant expertise, experience and history working in the State of Nevada and Turkey.
 These covenants and restrictions will prevent Pilot Gold from entering into, or undertaking activities in this AOI for a specified period of time which may reduce the Corporation's potential and ability to benefit from and maximize the collective experience of its management, employees and directors.